samsonmarikwa/bamazon/README.md

 ## Application description
-Bamazon Storefront is command line application that uses node.js and MySQL.
+Bamazon Storefront is a command line application that uses node.js and MySQL.
 Three programs make up the Bamazon application, which are bamazonCustomer.js, bamazonManager.js and bamazonSupervisor.js.
-Four packages were installed from npmjs namely dotenv to load environmental variables to the process.env object in node, MySQL which is MySQL driver for node.js, Easy-table which is a utility for rendering text tables with javascript and lastly the Inquirer package to provide a user interface and session flow for the user to interact with the application.
+Four packages were installed from npmjs namely dotenv to load environmental variables to the process.env object in node, MySQL which is the MySQL database driver for node.js, Easy-table which is a utility for rendering text tables with javascript and lastly the Inquirer package to provide a user interface and session flow for the user to interact with the application.

 ## Setup